V-Sekai/manuals/decisions/20240621-proposal-template copy.md

-# Proposed: Command Traces with Server Backend
+# Draft: Command Traces with Server Backend

 ## The Context